 The Caterpillars of this species are a mottled grey with yellow spots.
 They have coloured tubercles on the first, second and last abdominal segments, a yellow head, and a yellow horn on the tail.
-They feed on Australian native figs (Ficus, MORACEAE).
+The caterpillars feed on

 Further reading :

 Melbourne University Press, 1990, pls.
 14.3, 14.5, pp. 400-401.

 Ian F.B.
 Common and

 The early stages of Gastridiota adoxima Turner (Lepidoptera: Bombycoidea) and its family placement,

 Volume 30, Issue 2 (May 1991), pages 187–192.